Keep Holding On

 Eragon and later appeared as the last track on her third studio album, The Best Damn Thing, which was released on April 17, 2007.
 Lavigne has described the rest of the album as being upbeat and heavy in comparison to "Keep Holding On".
 Originally, an alternate version was to be included, but the original version made it instead.

 Written by Lavigne and Lukasz "Dr. Luke" Gottwald and produced by the latter, the song premiered on radio stations across North America in November 2006, receiving positive reviews from critics.
 "Keep Holding On" was one of the songs short-listed for the "Best Original Song" category at the 79th Academy Awards, but it was not among the final nominees.
 The song was also ranked on the iTunes Australia top 500 at 403.

 Background and composition

 "Keep Holding On" was written by Lavigne and produced by co-writer Lukasz "Dr. Luke" Gottwald.
 The strings were arranged and conducted by Leon Pendarvis, long time SNL associate with Dr. Luke.
 The song was recorded at Henson Recording Studios in Hollywood in 2006.
-According to the sheet music published at musicnotes.com by Universal Music Publishing Group, the song is composed in the key of G major and is set in a time signature of 6/8 time with a tempo of 56 beats per minute.
-Lavigne vocal range spans from F#3 to D5.
+According to the sheet music published at musicnotes.com by Universal Music Publishing Group, the song is composed in the key of G major and is set in a time signature of 6/8 with a tempo of 56 beats per minute.
+Lavigne's vocal range spans from F♯_{3} to D_{5}.
 Keep Holding On is a pop rock song with pop influences.